Article Categories

 PHP

-A semaphore is a shared variable which is used to implement mutual exclusion between system processes.
-It is mainly helpful to solve critical section problems and is a technique to achieve process synchronization.
+A semaphore is a shared variable used to implement mutual exclusion between system processes.
+It helps solve critical section problems and is a fundamental technique to achieve process synchronization by controlling access to shared resources.

 There are two types of semaphores which are as follows −